 Housing costs in Lahaina are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Hawaii.

-Unlike some towns, Lahaina isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lahaina are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Lahaina is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Lahaina is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Lahaina who work in food service (15.25%), sales jobs (12.46%), and maintenance occupations (12.13%).
+There are especially a lot of people living in Lahaina who work in food service (16.50%), sales jobs (15.25%), and maintenance occupations (12.69%).

 Lahaina is an extremely ethnically-diverse town.
 The people who call Lahaina home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lahaina residents report their race to be Asian, followed by White.
-Important ancestries of people in Lahaina include German, English, Portuguese, and Italian.
+Lahaina also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 12.30% of the town’s residents.
+Important ancestries of people in Lahaina include Irish, Portuguese, German, English, and Italian.

 The most common language spoken in Lahaina is English.
 Other important languages spoken here include Pacific Island languages and Tagalog.